chandini-l/chandini-l/README.md

-- 👋 Hi, I’m @chandini-l
+- 👋 Hi,
-- 👀 I’m interested in app development
+- 👀 I’m interested
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me chandinigowda2005@gmail.com
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...